 Data remain insufficient to address the effect that exposure to ZDV or other antiretroviral agents in utero might have on long-term risk for neoplasia or organ-system toxicities in children.
-Data from follow-up of PACTG 076 infants from birth through age 18-36 months do not indicate any differences in immunologic, neurologic, and growth parameters between infants who were exposed to the ZDV regimen and those who received placebo.
-Continued intensive follow-up through PACTG 219 is ongoing.
-PACTG 219 also will provide intensive follow-up for infants born to women who receive other antiretroviral drugs as part of PACTG perinatal protocols.
-Thus, some data regarding follow-up of exposure to other antiretroviral agents alone or in combination will be available in the future.
+Data from follow-up of PACTG 076 infants through age 6 years do not indicate any differences in immunologic, neurologic, and growth parameters between infants who were exposed to the ZDV regimen and those who received placebo and no malignancies have been seen (54, 55).
+Continued evaluation of early and late effects of in utero antiretroviral exposure is ongoing through a number of mechanisms, including a long-term follow-up study in the Pediatric AIDS Clinical Trials Group (PACTG 219C), natural history studies, and HIV/AIDS Surveillance conducted by states and the Centers for Disease Control and Prevention.
+Since most of the available follow-up data relate to in utero exposure to antenatal ZDV alone and most pregnant women with HIV infection currently receive combination therapy, it is critical that studies to evaluate potential adverse effects of in utero drug exposure continue to be supported in an ongoing fashion.

-Innovative methods are needed to provide follow-up to infants with in utero exposure to ZDV or any other antiretrovirals.
-Information regarding such exposure should be part of the ongoing medical record of the child-particularly for uninfected children.
+Innovative methods are needed to provide follow-up of infants with in utero exposure to antiretroviral drugs.
+Information regarding such exposure should be part of the ongoing permanent medical record of the child - particularly for uninfected children.
+Children with in utero antiretroviral exposure who develop significant organ system abnormalities of unknown etiology, particularly of the nervous system or heart, should be evaluated for potential mitochondrial dysfunction (41).
 Follow-up of children with antiretroviral exposure should continue into adulthood because of the theoretical concerns regarding potential for carcinogenicity of the nucleoside analogue antiretroviral drugs.
-Long-term follow-up should include yearly physical examination of all children exposed to antiretrovirals and for older adolescent females, gynecologic evaluation with pap smears.
+Long-term follow-up should include yearly physical examinations of all children exposed to antiretrovirals and for adolescent females, gynecologic evaluation with pap smears.

 On a population basis, HIV-1 surveillance databases from states that require HIV-1 reporting provide an opportunity to collect information concerning in utero antiretroviral exposure.
 To the extent permitted by federal law and regulations, data from these confidential registries can be used to compare with information from birth defect and cancer registries to identify potential adverse outcomes.

-FUTURE RESEARCH NEEDS
+CLINICAL RESEARCH NEEDS